I Want To...

 Johns Hopkins Departments

-Department Mentor/Supervisors, in order to continue with the program’s success, we need your commitment to host and mentor a student this summer!
-We welcome you to confirm your support by completing and submitting an online 2016 Department Student Request form as soon as possible.
+Department mentors/supervisors: In order to continue with the program’s success, we need your commitment to host and mentor students in 2020!
+We welcome you to confirm your support by completing and submitting an online 2020 Department Student Request form by May 1, 2020.

-A notification will be sent to teacher(s)/counselor(s) using the information provided in each student’s online application.
+A notification will be sent to teacher(s)/counselor(s) using the information provided during the JHSJP interview session.
 In order for the student’s application to be considered complete, it is imperative that two (2) teacher/counselor recommendations be submitted on the student’s behalf by the specified deadline.
 If for any reason this information is not received by teacher(s)/counselor(s) send an email to JHSJP@jhmi.edu.